The Team Behind the Technology at CBT

 An Interview with Cosmo Kaminski, Sr. Solutions Manager of Virtualization

 Meet Cosmo Kaminski, Sr. Solutions Manager of Virtualization at CBT.
+Learn about his experience in Virtualization, what leadership means to him, and his proudest moment with working with customers.

 I would say CBT is a group of highly talented individuals that help organizations tackle complicated technical technology problems and projects in their environment.
 We bring expertise from many different avenues.
 And we’re able to help facilitate getting to a point where those projects are live and running, and helping their customers do better things.